 ELIZA and PARRY rapidly gained worldwide fame.
 Soon, many computer developers were wondering about the possibilities presented by bots.
 As long as the bot followed the logic of Rogerian psychology (listening and providing information), couldn’t there be other uses?

-Many iterations of bots were created throughout the decades: Jabberwacky, 1988; Dr. Sbaitso, 1992; Artificial Linguistic Internet Computer Entity (A.L.I.C.E.), 1995; and SmarterChild, 2001.
+There were many new chatbot introductions throughout the decades: Dr. Sbaitso, 1992; Artificial Linguistic Internet Computer Entity (A.L.I.C.E.), 1995; Jabberwacky, 1997; and SmarterChild, 2000.
 The goal was uniform—each bot needed to be practical and to instantaneously provide a set (or sets) of information.

 One of the biggest successes ultimately came from the technology within smartphones.
-In 2010, Apple launched Siri for iOS.
-Siri was the first multi-functional, voice-commanded bot.
-She paved the way for intelligent personal home assistants, like Amazon’s Alexa, which have become household names around the globe.
+In 2011, Apple launched Siri for iOS.
+Siri was the first multifunctional, voice-commanded bot.
+She paved the way for intelligent personal home assistants, like Amazon Alexa, which have become household names around the globe.

 Bots have even gone back to their roots.
 Medical and mental health care providers are experimenting with bots for diagnosis and ongoing care.
-A study from Juniper Research suggests that by 2022, 75-90% of healthcare queries will be managed by chatbots.
+A study from Juniper Research suggests that by 2022, 75 to 90 percent of healthcare queries will be managed by chatbots.

 If you build it, they will chat